bdikbas/cse15l-lab-reports/Lab_Report_2.md

 **Which methods in your code are called?**

 In this screenshot, the handleRequest method is called in order to help print the words "How Are You" on the page with the help of the Server.java we used in the second lab.
+The getPath() method is used to get the path of a URI object.
+The contains() method is used to check a string to see if there is a string in it.
+The getQuery() method is used to get the query in the URL and with help of split(), the url is able to get placed into the parameters array.
+With these extracting different parts of the URL, they are able to work together to print the message on the website.

 **What are the relevant arguments to those methods, and the values of any relevant fields of the class?**

 The relevant argument is a URI object of the url.
 The relevant fields is the StringBuilder, which keeps track of each message that is added to the page.
 Every time the add-message is used, a word will appear below the last word inputted.
 Stringbuilder message is used to keep track of the words inputted while Stringuilder keyword is used to append the next word to message.
 The String[] parameters is used to extract the keyword that will be appended to the message that is going to be printed onto the screen.
+The rest of the methods don't take in any arguments except for split, which takes in a string that is used to split the string URL into 2 different indexs in the parameters array.

 **How do the values of any relevant fields of the class change from this specific request?
 If no values got changed, explain why.**